Theodore Rex (film): Puppeteers

+Production

+The lead character Katie was originally a white male with Kurt Russell considered for the role.

 Reception

-Theodore Rex received negative reviews from critics and audiences.
-It received an approval rating of 0% on review aggregator Rotten Tomatoes, based on five reviews.
+Theodore Rex was poorly reviewed by critics and audiences.
 Variety magazine gave the film a negative review, saying, "This is one T. rex that won’t be spared the tar pits."
 William Thomas of Empire magazine gave the film a one out of five stars and said, "Steer Clear".

 In a 2015 interview with the Brazilian newspaper Folha de S.Paulo, Goldberg stated that this is the only film she regrets ever having done: "Don't ask me why I did it, I didn't want to", she said.
+Goldberg also said it made "no sense to anybody to like it".

 Goldberg lawsuit

 Though Whoopi Goldberg had made an oral agreement to star in the film in October 1992, she attempted to back out.
 Abramson filed a US$20 million lawsuit against Goldberg, which was settled quickly.
 Goldberg agreed to star in the film for $7 million, $2 million more than the amount originally agreed upon.

 One of the attorneys on the case described this as being similar to the legal battle of Kim Basinger when she backed out of the film Boxing Helena.